 - ¼ cup unsalted butter, melted and cooled to room temperature

-- You will need 1 cup of grated potato.
+- Grate potato.
+You will need 1 cup of grated potato.
 Grate the potato finely and then use your hands to squeeze out any excess liquid.

-- Fold the grated potato, ¼ cup of the cheese and the melted butter into the batter and then use a large spoon or ice cream scoop, to add the batter to the paper cup lined muffin pan, filling each one about ¾ the way up.
+- Add potato and cheese.
+Fold the grated potato, ¼ cup of the cheese and the melted butter into the batter and then use a large spoon or ice cream scoop, to add the batter to the paper cup lined muffin pan, filling each one about ¾ the way up.
 Sprinkle the remaining ¼ cup of cheese evenly among the muffins.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.